nathanramoscfa/pyfinlab/README.md

 Install the following pip packages.
 ```
-pip install portfoliolab pyportfolioopt git+https://github.com/PaulMest/tia.git#egg=tia yfinance tqdm pyfinlab ffn bt
+pip install portfoliolab git+https://github.com/PaulMest/tia.git#egg=tia yfinance tqdm pyfinlab
 ```

 Install the following conda packages.
 ```
 conda install -c conda-forge blpapi jupyterlab
 ```

-Start the python interpreter and see if you can import the package modules.
-If the installation was successful, your python interpreter should look something like this.
-Please open an issue if you encounter any errors.
+Check to see if you can import pyfinlab modules.
+Your python interpreter should look like the following if the modules were successfully installed.
+If you get an error, please open an issue.
 ```
 python
->>> import portfoliolab, pypfopt, tia, yfinance, tqdm, pyfinlab, ffn, bt, blpapi
+>>> import portfoliolab, tia, blpapi, yfinance, tqdm, pyfinlab
 >>>
 ```

 ## Roadmap